planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 When we created a MosaicImage store, GeoServer automatically added the shapefile containing the tile index.
 For the ImagePyramid store it also generates additional files that describe the structure of the pyramid and optimizes access to the pyramid using those files.
 In particular:

-* All files in the pyramid folder (those corresponding to the original resolution, first level), are moved to a folder named ``0``.
+ * All files in the pyramid folder (those corresponding to the original resolution, first level), are moved to a folder named *0*.
  * An index shapefile is created for the mosaic representing each pyramid level, and stored in the corresponding folder.

-If you have a large dataset, it is usually a good idea to manually move the files to the folder named ``0`` after the pyramid tiles have been created, and before creating the ImagePyramid datastore in GeoServer.
+If you have a large dataset, it is usually a good idea to manually move the files to the ``0`` folder after the pyramid tiles have been created, and before creating the ImagePyramid datastore in GeoServer.
 Otherwise, if it takes too much time to copy the files the data store creation request may expire.

 Fine-tuning GeoServer